ncamaa/cdp-cursor-extension/README.md

 - "Check for console errors"
 - "Show recent network requests"
 - "Why is my API call failing?"
-- "Find slow requests"
+- "Test if the login button works" ← **NEW: AI can test features!**
+- "Click the submit button and see what happens" ← **NEW: Browser control!**

-**Cursor automatically fetches the real browser data!**
+**Cursor automatically fetches data AND can control the browser!**

 ---